adam667/Forecast-FX-for-FP-A-using-R/README.md

 # Forecast-FX-for-FP-A-using-R

-A step by step project on how to forecast FX rates in a FP
+A step by step project on how to forecast FX rates using both Holt Winters and Arima.
+Raw historical data has been included in the repository.

-A environment using R

 ## Getting Started